uxderrick/component.lol/README.md

 ## 🚀 Quick Start

 ### For Users
-1. CUrrently not available on the storre as I am not able to publish.
+1. Currently not available on the storre as I am not able to publish.
 I'll update when this becomes not the case.
 <!-- 1.
 Visit the [Chrome Web Store](https://chrome.google.com/webstore/detail/componentlol/coming-soon) (coming soon)
 2. Click "Add to Chrome"
 3. Navigate to any website and click the Component.lol icon to analyze its design system -->